 We completed a Section 382 analysis as of December 31, 2013 and concluded that approximately \$0.5 million in federal net operating losses and approximately \$0.2 million in federal research and development credits are expected to expire prior to utilization as a result of our previous ownership changes and corresponding annual limitations.
 We have not conducted an analysis to determine the amount of state net operating losses that are also expected to expire prior to utilization.
-Our existing net operating loss carryforwards or credits may be subject to significant limitations due to events occurring since December 31, 2013, and we have not updated our Section 382 analysis to consider events since December 31, 2013, including the effect of issuing common stock pursuant to a public offering in June 2014.
+Our existing net operating loss carryforwards or credits may be subject to significant limitations due to events occurring since December 31, 2013, and we have not updated our Section 382 analysis to consider events since December 31, 2013, including the effect of the financing transactions we completed in February 2018 and our April 2018 equity offering.
 Our inability to use these net operating loss carryforwards as a result of the Section 382 limitations could harm our financial condition.